What is processed food?

 - Cook more meals at home.
 You don’t have to be a master chef to get your cook on!
 You can find lots of great recipes and brush up on your cooking skills online.
 Preparing food at home gives you the control over what’s added to it.
 It can save you money and be a great family bonding time.

 - Swap out highly processed foods with less-processed options.
 Some examples: Make your own simple vinaigrette instead of buying bottled salad dressing.
 Add fruit to plain oatmeal, cereal and yogurt instead of buying the sweetened or flavored kind.
 Choose canned and frozen produce without salty sauces and sugary syrups.
-Slice up leftover grilled chicken for sandwiches instead of always using packaged lunch meat.
+Slice up leftover roasted chicken or make a light tuna salad for sandwiches instead of using processed deli meat.

 - Grow fruits and vegetables.
 If space is a challenge, look at container, indoor or community gardening.
 You’ll love the taste of ultra-fresh produce, and kids may be more likely to try fruits and veggies they’ve helped grow!
 If you don’t have a green thumb, shop the local farmers’ market for fresh seasonal produce.